nombiezinja/k2so/DESIGN.md

 ### Process Execution Assumptions

 ### Authentication
+- mTLS over TLS1.3 to satisfy requirement for strongest security
+ - enforce this in Go by setting min/max version
+ - Go handles choice of cipher suite (TODO add the thingies Go use for default here)
+   - https://go.dev/blog/tls-cipher-suites Go began doing this from 1.7, just ensure TLS13 is configured and forced with tls.Config
+- 256-bit Ed25519 certs (more secure than 3072-bit RSA), faster signature operations, smaller cert size to reduce network overload, constant-time implementation to prevent timing attacks
+- self-signed CA for development, generate with make-file
+- identity extracted from client certificates
+- Future: let's encrypt, enterprise CA/PKI

 ### Authorization
+- Hard-code permission model
+- ABAC instead of RBAC for extensibility and security
+  - abilities: start, stop view, stream
+  - resources: ( this can be tags of resources/processes; Future- allow-list of processes/binaries with tags)
+- client ed25519 certs have attributes like user id, org
+- stateless authz, rely on CA to issue/revoke certs. server only checks for whether identity extracted from client certs has authority to perform action on resourceß
+- Future: use OPA and write Rego to replace hard-coded authz policies

 ### Output Streaming
 1 - efficient discovery: Coalescing notify channel (`chan struct{}`, buffer=1) prevents polling